-This list of May National Food Days gives us so many recipes to share.
+This list of May food holidays gives us so many recipes to share.
 From brunch for Mom on Mother’s Day, spicy delights for Cinco de Mayo and BBQ makings to share with friends and family for Memorial Day, the month is overload for foodies.
-Every day of the month has at least one food or drink associated with it which makes it easy to celebrate.

-National days are fun to celebrate, no matter the reason.
+All national days are fun to celebrate, no matter the reason.
 But add in some mention of foods and everyone gets excited.
-Unsure about what National Days are?
-Check out my National Days Guide for more information.

 It is not just days of the month that are associated with food.
 Sometimes the whole month is known for a certain type of food.
 For May we observe these foods: